llamatatsu/Lumberjack/README.md

 # Lumberjack API

 This project is a .Net 6 Web API that allows you to submit logs in JSON and file formats, which are then stored in a SQL database and sent to an Azure Service Bus.
-It includes various features such as logging, authentication, authorization, documentation using Swagger, dependency injection, ORM, repository pattern, asynchronous methods, AutoMapper with profiles, and pagination.
+A feature-rich API encompassing logging, authentication, authorization, Swagger documentation, dependency injection, ORM, Azure Service bus, MVC, repository pattern, asynchronous methods, AutoMapper with profiles, and pagination.

 ## Features